ON THIS PAGE Emphasis Mine In Bible Verses

 For the mind set on the flesh is death, but the mind set on the Spirit is life and peace, (Romans 8:6 NASB)

-Being "carnally minded" or having ones "mind set on the flesh" is giving in to humanity's base nature or the unrighteous inclinations of the flesh.
+Being "carnally minded" or having ones "mind set on the flesh" means giving in to humanity's base nature otherwise known as the unrighteous inclinations of the flesh.
 This is very different from being obsessed with self.
-Additionally, Paul was no speaking of any 'dead ends' but was warning the Romans that the mind set on things of the flesh is death.
+Additionally, Paul was not speaking of any 'dead ends' but was warning the Romans that the mind set on things of the flesh is death.
 In other words, those who follow the inclinations of the flesh are already dead.
 Read Ephesians 2:4-6

 But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved), and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus, (Ephesians 2:4-6 NASB)

-Although he starts PDL by warning that it is not about us by using a polluted version of the Bible, Warren manages to points the reader in exactly that direction at least three times.
-First when he quotes Matthew 16:25 from The Message that reads (Emphasis Added)
+Matthew 16:25: Although he starts PDL by warning that it is not about us, the polluted version of the Bible he uses contradicts that statement.
+For example he quotes Matthew 16:25 from The Message (Emphasis Added)

 Self-help is no help at all.
 Self-sacrifice is the way, my way, to finding yourself, your true self (Matthew 16:25 MSG)

-"Finding yourself" is a very popular expression often taken to mean that a person acquires "self-knowledge, self-realization, and fulfillment".
-However you define the expression it is a focus on yourself - a fundamentally self-centered goal that completely contradicts Rick Warren's statement that is not about us..
+"Finding yourself" is a very popular modern expression that means acquiring "self-knowledge, self-realization, fulfillment" etc. It is a focus on yourself - a fundamentally self-centered goal that asserts the opposite of Rick Warren's statement that is not about us.

-In any case, I see absolutely nothing in common between the Message's rendering of the verse and a more traditional translation.
+I have no idea how Eugene Peterson managed to interpret this verse as he does (but then again the same could be said for much of The Message and other paraphrases).
 Jesus was speaking of eternal life, not "finding oneself" and clearly teaching that we are to consider our lives dead in order to follow Him.

 (24) Then Jesus said to His disciples, "If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
 (25) "For whoever wishes to save his life will lose it; but whoever loses his life for My sake will find it.
 (26) "For what will it profit a man if he gains the whole world and forfeits his soul?
 Or what will a man give in exchange for his soul?
 (Matthew 16:24-26 NASB)